 A literature review was conducted and the research strategy in this study was as follows:

-Firstly, understanding discussions on the development process, collaboration in the team and related concepts by means of qualitative research and interpreting various bodies of existing knowledge.
+Firstly, understanding was sought for discussions on the development process, collaboration in the team and related concepts by means of qualitative research and interpreting various bodies of existing knowledge.
 These bodies of knowledge included global academic peer reviewed journal articles and conference papers, which are seen as credible sources.
 Government reports, South African statistics, regulatory prescriptions of various professional councils and local studies on related subject matter also formed part of the limited South African body of knowledge.

 Secondly, the study seeks to understand the subjective reality of team members and their relationships with one another through an interpretive philosophical lens.
-A subjectivist mind-set of radical change could describe the way in which the researcher intended to examine and gain a better understanding of the relationships between development team members and subsequent explanations
+A subjectivist mind-set of radical change could describe the way in which the researcher intended to examine and gain a better understanding of the relationships between development team members and subsequent explanations.

-Lastly, a sample of respondents who are in-charge of development phase of projects were surveyed.
-A combination of interviews and questionnaire was used to collect the data.
+Lastly, a sample of respondents who were in-charge of the development phase of projects was surveyed.
+A combination of interviews and questionnaires was used to collect the data.
 Within these questionnaires, Likert scales revealed the significance rating of the prescribed roles and responsibilities.
-The Likert scales was also implemented to measure the level of implementation of integrational tools during the Concept and viability stage.
+The Likert scales were also implemented to measure the level of implementation of integrational tools during the concept and viability stage.
 An open-ended section supplied further insight into the topic from the various team members` perspectives.
 Qualitative content analysis was used to categorise and analyse nonstandard data (Elo et al., 2014).
-From these qualitative surveys, the level of implementation of integrational tools amongst leading firms in the northern Johannesburg area was interpreted for where collaboration can be improved.
-Thus, forming an important contribution to the South African body of knowledge.
+From these qualitative surveys, the level of implementation of integrational tools amongst leading firms in the Northern Johannesburg area was interpreted for where collaboration can be improved.
+Thus, it formed an important contribution to the South African body of knowledge.
 The research methodology, in essence, elaborates and expands on the initial research method, which then ultimately results in an Interpretivist research solution (Creswell, 2009).

 The Research Instrument

 The research was conducted using 25 questionnaires.
 The purpose of the research was to gain understanding of the relational context of the respondents.
 Their attitudes and opinions are important and a semi-structured interview process was suitable to allow respondents to build on and explain their answers.
 According to Teddie & Yu (2007), when using self-selecting sampling, individuals should be allowed to identify their desire to take part in the research.
-Therefore, the work needed to be publicised to respondents and data was only collected from those who respond positively to the request.
+Therefore, the work needed to be publicised to respondents and data was only collected from those who responded positively to the request.

 3.6.1 Background Information

 The survey kicked off with an introduction and information in a letter (sample attached in annexure A) with regard to the research study.
-This followed by the questionnaire (sample attached in annexure B).
-Section A of the questionnaire dealt with all the relevant back ground information.
+This was followed by the questionnaire (sample attached in annexure B).
+Section A of the questionnaire addressed all relevant back ground information.
 Emphasis was placed on background and professional context as this study focussed on qualitative information of the relationships between team members (Kohlbacher, 2006; Pikas et al., 2015).
-The questions revolved around the demographics of the respondents and included: the professional qualifications; professional registration; duration of experience; type of project experience; location of projects; forms of contract and its perceived effect on the Concept and Viability stage; type of seminars, lectures or conferences attended; and whether the respondents utilize hardware needed for the list of identified tools.
+The questions revolved around the demographics of the respondents and included: the professional qualifications; professional registration; duration of experience; type of project experience; location of projects; forms of contract and its perceived effect on the concept and viability stage; type of seminars, lectures or conferences attended; and whether the respondents utilise hardware needed for the list of identified tools.

 3.6.2 Prescribed Roles and Responsibilities